 Alcohol is everywhere.
-It’s a legal substance that is actively available anywhere, making the temptation even greater when you just want to escape the world.
+It’s a legal substance that is available anywhere, making the temptation even more remarkable when you want to escape the world.

-Often associated with harmless socialising and countless night’s out, alcohol often appears agreeable, but we know that’s not the truth.
+Often associated with harmless socialising and countless nights out, alcohol appears agreeable, but we know that’s not the truth.

 Recognising an alcohol addiction starts with your relationship to alcohol.